 Many students struggle with establishing flow in their papers.
 These students jump around from topic to topic within each of their paragraphs.
 Flow comes from a clear thesis statement that is supported by all the paragraphs, and each paragraph covers only one main idea.
 For example, an idea shouldn't appear in paragraphs 3 and be restated in paragraph 5.
 Cover the idea fully in either 3 or 5.
 Then make sure you have strong transitions between each paragraph, and your flow will appear!
+There are also videos available in the ACE D2L Lounge about avoiding the structure of a college paper.

 On Writing Thesis Statements